For anyone in the digital business world, it was nearly impossible to avoid General Data Protection Regulation (GDPR).

 Your own company is likely dealing with its own GDPR compliance concerns; at G2 Crowd, for starters, every employee was required to take and pass a training course.

 Even our personal lives have been infiltrated by GDPR compliance: Microsoft required me to manage my data preferences before I could access my Xbox One.

-GDPR is changing the way companies think about and manage personal data, and this will have widespread effects on companies of all kinds.
+GDPR is changing the way companies think about and manage Internet privacy and personal data, and this will have widespread effects on companies of all kinds.
 Some of these effects have already been anticipated by business leaders and are being addressed.
 Others won’t become apparent until sometime in the future.

 All this change and uncertainty will affect different employees and companies to varying degrees.
 B2B marketing will certainly be affected.
 But as marketers, how will the way we do our jobs in the digital age change, and what can we do to adapt?

 To understand how GDPR will transform the way marketers do their jobs, it’s important to understand the basics of what GDPR is and why it was put into law.